Ashna16/DATA-ANALYSIS-AND-KEY-CONCEPTS/README.md

 Transactional databases are called online transaction processing (OLTP) databases.
 The data gathered by OLTP databases is often fed into another type of database that focuses on analyzing the transactional data.
 Online analytical processing (OLAP) databases gather data from OLTP systems for the purpose of organizing it for analytical operations.

+OLTP:

+Online transaction processing (OLTP) databases, often called operational databases, logically organize data into tables with the primary focus being on the speed of data entry.
+These databases are characterized by a large number of insert, update, and delete operations.

+All decisions about the organization of data and storage of attributes is based on ensuring rapid data entry and updates.
+The effectiveness of an OLTP system is often measured by the number of transactions per second.

+OLAP:

+Online analytical processing (OLAP) databases, often called data warehouses, logically organize data into tables with the primary focus being the speed of data retrieval through queries.
+These databases are characterized by a relatively low number of write operations and the lack of update and delete operations.

+All decisions about the organization of data and storage of attributes are based on the types of queries and other analytics that will be performed using the data.
+The effectiveness of an OLAP system is often measured by the response time of query results.